izzyis-dev/izzyis-dev/README.md

 ## Hey Everyone! 👋

-I am currently a student at VCU pursuing a bachelor's degree in Computer Science and a minor in AI.
+I am currently a student pursuing a bachelor's degree in Computer Science and a minor in AI.
 The main language I use (and currently enjoy the most) is Java!

 When I am not coding I usually watch YouTube videos, playing video games, or doing niche activities that I find enjoyable.